Delaware

 After the 2-year period, the standard changes.
 The court considers a modification request by weighing the child's best interests along with two additional factors: the risk of harm to the child that might result from the modification, and whether each parent has been complying with the existing order.
 This framework encourages stability by discouraging frequent litigation while still allowing modification when circumstances genuinely warrant it.

 Delaware parents managing related financial matters can find information at the Delaware Child Support Laws page.
+To estimate a likely support amount based on income, use our Delaware child support calculator.
 If alimony is also at issue, see Delaware Alimony Laws.
 For questions about a minor's legal independence, see Delaware Emancipation Laws.

 If you are facing a custody case in Delaware